anvilgeorge/anti-scraping-tool/README.md

 day default: 0, i.e. today, if -d is not specfied

 Octets is the number of octets that are used to count requests. eg. all requests under xxx.yyy will be reported if 2 is specified for octets and xxx.yyy.zzz if 3 is specified.
+Some scrappers will use multiple ip addresses with the same first 2 octets to avoid detection and that is where reporting based on the first 2 octets can be helpful.

 Octets default: 3 octets, if -o is not specfied